1100011Dawg/Obsidian_Dawson/School/IB Spanish/Past Subjective.md

  - It is probable that people would eat an unhealthy diet
 	 - era probable que pueblo comiera un malo dieta
  - it is probable that cocaine would be sold
-	 - era probable que cocaína se vendiera en sudamérica
+	 - era probable que cocaína se vendiera

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNjUxNDMzNTddfQ==
+eyJoaXN0b3J5IjpbLTEwMjg5MjAwODZdfQ==
 -->